Skip to main content

 This article provides a comprehensive FAQ for WGU's optional co-curricular Riipen experience for students.

-1. What is the WGU + Riipen co-curricular experience?
+What is the WGU + Riipen micro-internship experience?

 This is a hands-on opportunity for WGU School of Technology learners to gain real-world experience by working on short-term projects from real companies through the Riipen platform.
 It’s designed to help you apply your knowledge, build your résumé, and grow your professional confidence—outside of your regular coursework.